SDU-eScience/UCloud-Courses/README.md

 # Courses on UCloud

-This repository contains all the necessary information about how teachers at Danish universitites request, create, and develop a course to be deployed on UCloud.
+This repository contains all the necessary information about how teachers at Danish universitites can request, create, and develop a course to be deployed on UCloud.

-Please read this document in full before [requesting](././README.md#how-to-request-a-ucloud-course) a UCloud course.
+Please read this document in full before requesting a UCloud course.

-Below, the term *university course* refers to the university-approved course while *UCloud course* refers to the course deployment on UCloud.
+Below, the term _university course_ refers to the university-approved course while _UCloud course_ refers to the course deployment on UCloud.

 **Table of contents**